 Top Things to Do in Nashville

-If you’re a music fan, visit the Grand Ole Opry – undoubtedly one of the top things to do in Nashville.
+If you’re a music fan intent on travelling Nashville, visit the Grand Ole Opry – undoubtedly one of the top things to do in Nashville.
 Since 1925, this live radio show has played host to legends and new stars in equal measure.
 Audiences from all over the world flock to see the daily on-stage performances – it is indeed where all country music legends are born!

 The show happens in one of two locations, depending on which time of the year you’re in town.
 For most of the year, it’s at the Grand Ole Opry house.
 Over November through January, it relocates to the Ryman Auditorium.
 The Opry is simply the one thing you must do in Nashville.